-Most ob gyns will want to perform a c-section before your due date (usually around 38 weeks) if your baby is breech, but there are some skilled ob gyns actively supporting vaginal breech birth – you just have to do your homework to find them.
+If your baby is breech, most obstetricians will recommend a c-section before your due date, usually around 38 weeks of pregnancy.
+However, there are some breech savvy obstetricians who are skilled in vaginal breech birth.
+Some work in breech birth clinics too – you just have to do your homework to find them.

-It’s also good to know that on the Royal College of Obstetricians and Gynaecologists website, there's a statement about vaginal breech birth, which is supportive of vaginal breech birth.
-It has it's conditions and is not perfect, but it’s a great start.
-It's a sign that more obstetricians need to ‘skill-up’ in breech birth and should be taught at ob gyn school.
+It’s also good to know that on the Royal College of Obstetricians and Gynaecologists website, there's a statement about vaginal breech birth, supporting this method of birth.
+It has certain conditions, but it’s a great start.
+It'd be wonderful if more obstetricians could ‘skill-up’ in breech birth and if it was taught in medical school.

-An ob gyn who is supportive of breech birth is likely to have a better philosophy of birth, so even if your baby chooses not to assume a breech position, you are probably on a winner with the ob gyn anyway.
-Just make sure the other requests you have line up too.
+A health care provider who is supportive of breech birth is more likely to have a flexible and supportive philosophy of birth, so even if your baby isn't breech, you're probably on a winner.

-#11: How Do You Manage The Third Stage?
+#11: How Do You Manage The Third Stage Of Labour?

-Firstly, in order to streamline and hurry things along after your baby is born, just about all hospitals and obstetricians will clamp and cut the cord right away, then give you an injection to expel the placenta (and also prevent haemorrhage which is an increased risk if you have a high intervention birth or induction).
+The injection is done to prevent a possible haemorrhage, which is an increased risk if you have a high intervention birth or induction.
 You can ask to be given this only if you do show signs of excessive blood loss or if you have had an induction, but for normal, healthy birth, haemorrhage rates are low.

 Read our article on cord blood here, to see what the studies say, and why it's recommend to be made a standard procedure to leave the cord alone.
 The United Kingdom is already in the process of doing this after 10 years of lobbying by a midwife.

-A physiological third stage is something you can ask for if you want the third stage to be completely natural.
+A physiological third stage is what you should ask for if you want the third stage to be completely natural.